swaptacular/swpt_accounts/protocol.rst

   account exists and accepts incoming transfers.

-.. [#forbid-transfers] Except for transfers to the debtor's account, and transfers with "agent" coordinator type, server implementations must not accept incoming transfers for deleted or "scheduled for deletion" accounts.
-That is: `PrepareTransfer`_ messages with ``coordinator_type`` different from ``"agent"``, that have a non-existing or "scheduled for deletion" creditor's account as a recipient, MUST be rejected.
+.. [#forbid-transfers] Except for transfers to the debtor's account, and transfers with special coordinator types, server implementations must not accept incoming transfers for deleted or "scheduled for deletion" accounts.
+That is: `PrepareTransfer`_ messages with non-special ``coordinator_type``\s, that have a non-existing or "scheduled for deletion" creditor's account as a recipient, MUST be rejected.
+Note that the only special coordinator type defined in this specification is "agent".

 FinalizeTransfer